 CHT Security Applauded by Frost & Sullivan for Its Leadership Position as a Managed Security Service Provider in Taiwan

-The company has retained its leadership position as the largest managed security service provider in Taiwan because of its robust brand reputation as the security arm of the country's largest telecommunications provider.
+The company has retained its leadership position as the largest managed security service provider in Taiwan because of its robust brand reputation.

-SAN ANTONIO, Dec.
-7, 2022 /CNW/ -- Recently, Frost & Sullivan researched the Taiwanese cybersecurity service market and, based on its analysis results, recognizes CHT Security with the 2022 Taiwanese Company of the Year Award for its cybersecurity service.
+TAIPEI, TAIWAN, December 12, 2022 /EINPresswire.com/ -- Recently, Frost & Sullivan researched the Taiwanese cybersecurity service market and, based on its analysis results, recognizes CHT Security with the 2022 Taiwanese Company of the Year Award for its cybersecurity service.
 The company secures Internet of Things (IoT) devices that empower a wide range of use cases for sustainable smart cities in Taiwan, including secure software development lifecycle counseling in the development stage to help equipment manufacturers improve the system security of devices.
 In addition, the company offers testing services in the delivery stage to detect possible entry points for attackers to exploit and offers continuous monitoring and management to respond to security incidents in real time.
-CHT Security's strong commitment to introducing relevant services to secure connected devices and developing a secure IoT ecosystem differentiates it from competitors.
+CHT Security’s strong commitment to introducing relevant services to secure connected devices and developing a secure IoT ecosystem differentiates it from competitors.

-With its strong industry expertise and cybersecurity capabilities, CHT Security has accumulated over 40 critical common vulnerabilities and exposures in the past 2 years, many of which are related to IoT device vulnerabilities.
+With its strong industry expertise and cybersecurity capabilities, CHT Security has accumulated over 50 critical common vulnerabilities and exposures so far, many of which are related to IoT device vulnerabilities.
 The company has capitalized on its rich threat intelligence to introduce HiNet Cyber Threat Gatekeeper, a new cost-effective solution that helps organizations protect their IoT devices.
 As a leading managed security service provider (MSSP) in Taiwan, CHT Security offers a broad service portfolio, including managed and professional security services, to meet the rising demand for reliable IT security.
 The company established the HiNet security operations center (SOC) in 2003 to provide security outsourcing services, thus developing extensive experience and an impressive track record in protecting enterprises and government bodies against all cybersecurity attacks.

 “With significant investments in innovation and R&D, CHT Security stands out from its competitors in helping industries and customers manage security challenges while achieving broader business objectives,” stated Vivien Pua, a Frost & Sullivan Senior Industry Analyst.